cashubtc/awesome-cashu/README.md

 - [nutoff-wallet](https://github.com/gzuuus/nutoff-wallet) is a command-line interface and MCP server interface implementing a Cashu wallet.
 - [Nuts are Pure Signal](https://github.com/swedishfrenchpress/bitcoinforsignal) is a bitcoin for Signal hackathon project winner.
 - [Nutshell in Azure TEE](https://github.com/aljazceru/nutshell-azure-tee) is a Cashu mint running in confidential containers (Azure TEE).
+- [nutvault](https://github.com/lescuer97/nutvault) is a more secure signer component for Cashu mints.
 - [Obfusats](https://devpost.com/software/obfusats) is a hackathon project that takes a stack of sats, splits and routes through a couple of Cashu mints before merging again.
 - [OnChainDiscGolf](https://github.com/OnChainDiscGolf/app) is a disc golf scorecard app with integrated Bitcoin payments via Cashu ecash.
 - [Openpleb](https://github.com/gandlafbtc/open-pleb) is a platform for matching users that want to pay a banking QR with bitcoin, and earners that want to earn bitcoin for paying the users offers.
 - [Orchard](https://github.com/orangeshyguy21/orchard) is a Bitcoin super application that has Cashu mint monitoring.
+- [payment-methods](https://github.com/forgesworn/payment-methods) is Lightning and Cashu payment method specifications.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
 - [perform](https://github.com/osmaxx/perform) is a commitment-device PWA where you stake Bitcoin via Cashu on your habits.
 - [Portal Technologies](https://github.com/PortalTechnologiesInc) is a universal app for identity & payments.